Project-X-Mods/coffeelinux/README.md

 Additional firmware from mkinitcpio-firmware to eliminate most default kernel module warnings.

-Coffee-Manager tool/script for easy updates and application management. (type: "coffee-manager" in a terminal)

 Latest Controller and Graphics drivers.

 Latest Linux Kernel and basic drivers.